Rhode Island

 Children's Online Privacy Protection Act (COPPA)

 COPPA applies to commercial websites and online services directed at children under 13 that collect personal information.
-The RIDTPPA requires controllers to process children's data in accordance with COPPA and deems compliance with COPPA's parental consent provisions as meeting Rhode Island's requirements.
+The RIDTPPA requires controllers to process children's data in accordance with COPPA and deems compliance with COPPA's parental consent provisions as meeting Rhode Island's requirements for children's data.

 Family Educational Rights and Privacy Act (FERPA)